judycurie/ffp/docs/rhinousermeeting2024.md

  **To become an official sponsor of the International Rhino User Meeting Wrocław 2024:**

- Contact us: Judy Curie, judy@fabfoundation.pl
+ Contact us: Judy Curie, fabfoundationpoland@gmail.com